Today's Articles

 Sarah Williamson was born on this date in 1899.
 She was a Black teacher, administrator, and missionary.

-Born in Norfolk, Virginia, to Eli and Kizzie (Weaver) Williamson.
+She was born in Norfolk, Virginia, to Eli and Kizzie (Weaver) Williamson.
 She was the second of five children.
 Williamson was sent to boarding school at Hampton Normal School (now Hampton University).
-There she completed four years of high school and two years of normal school.
+She completed four years of high school and two years of normal school there.
 After graduation, she attended the University of Rochester in New York for two years, training for missionary work in Africa.

 Williamson was married and widowed twice.
 She returned to America in 1932.
 During her eight years in Africa, Williamson traveled extensively campaigning for money for her mission work.
 In 1954, she returned to Africa at the same school as its Dean of Girls, working there until 1957.
 Sarah Williamson died in Washington, D.C., in 1986.